How to purchase the Disney Dining Plan with free half board plus

 Third – Quick service restaurants are not including in the voucher program.
 I get to pay out of pocket to eat a burger and fries, or sit and have a steak dinner for free.
 While this sounds like a no brainer, if the kid is asleep or really just wants burgers and fries, what then.
 I don’t like wasting perfectly good touring time at a sit down lunch, so dinner it is.
 I don’t mind sit down dinners, we are all pretty tired by then and we need a break.
 But wait; I just booked a nonrefundable dinner on our first night.

 Fourth – Just because I only get 2 meals (we are staying two nights = 1 meal per night staying), doesn’t mean I need to use them on my two full days.
 We still have valid tickets on check out day.
+Edit – by meals, I mean lunch or dinner, as worded in the Disney guides (Breakfast plus X meals per night staying)

 Fifth – The dates that I booked were chosen for a very specific reason; they are blue on the crowd calendar.
 They are rarely blue; this is the time of year that they are at the lowest crowd level.
 Add that to the meal plan, discounted tickets and discounted room, I wanted these dates…but because they were expecting lower crowds, restaurants were compensating by moving around their open/close hours.
-That week, Chez Remy is not offering dinners and Cinderella doesn’t offer character breakfast.
+That week, Bistrot Chez Remy is not offering dinners and Auberge de Cendrillon never offers character breakfast.
 Well, that just sucks, considering what I just said about lunch time sit downs.
 But I did ask, “When are the lunch times for Remy”…”oh well, 12:30 until 5 pm”.
 What?
 5 pm is lunch?
 Done!
 I booked Remy for 5 pm on our second night, and this is covered by the voucher.
 One down, one to go.
 Cinderella has lunch starting at 12:30 pm with characters, so I booked that for our leaving day.
 Tour in the morning, try to keep the kids awake, have lunch, then leave right after.
 Sleep in the car the whole way home ( they will nap at 9 am and talk loudly the whole drive, just watch).
 Second voucher, done!
 Now, Cinderella uses up more than the value of the voucher – 75 euro per adult and 45 euro per child (Baby Girl is free), so I will have to pay the difference of the face value of the voucher.

 What have I learned today?